panubo/docker-postfix/README.md

 Simple Postfix SMTP Relay.

-Mail logs are streamed to stdout and not stored on disk.
+Mail logs are streamed to stdout.
+They can optionally stored on disk (set `LOGOUTPUT` variable).

 ## Environment Variables

 - `MAILNAME` - set this to a legitimate hostname for this service (required).
 - `MYNETWORKS` - comma separated list of IP subnets that are allowed to relay.
 - `SIZELIMIT` -  Postfix `message_size_limit`.
+- `LOGOUTPUT` - Postfix log file location. eg `/var/log/maillog`.
+Defaults to `/dev/stdout`.

 ## Volumes